Wallet3/Wallet3-Desktop/README.md

 Intel random instructions — for example, RDSEED and RDRAND (only on an Intel-based Mac) <br> <br>
 Source: https://support.apple.com/en-ie/guide/security/seca0c73a75b/web

-So, a hardware wallet is good, but we don't think users need to go out and buy an expensive hardware wallet.
+**Wallet 3** can utilize these advanced security mechanisms to protect the digital assets for desktop users.

 ## Features

 0. Built for Security.
-1. Support Layer 2 and EVM-compatible chains
+1. Support Layer 2 and EVM-compatible chains.
-2. Connect DeFi apps with WalletConnect
+2. Connect DeFi apps with WalletConnect.
-3. UX-friendly Design
+3. UX-friendly Design.
-4. Support TouchBar
+4. Support TouchBar.
-5. Real-time gas price for Mac users
+5. Real-time gas price for Mac users.
+6. Multi-account support.

 ## What is Ethereum